Last updated: 31 January 2020

 Song: “Wind of change” – Scorpions, 1990

 Logically any new device accepting an eSIM will contribute to increased market traction for SIM card vendors’ products & services, such as GSMA-compliant Remote SIM Provisioning eUICCs platforms.
-For example, Gemalto already provides more than 100 eSIM remote subscription management solutions, making us the undisputed number 1 provider in eSIM solutions worldwide.
+For example, Gemalto already provides more than 190 eSIM management solutions, making us the undisputed number 1 provider in eSIM solutions worldwide.

 Contributing to the digitalization of mobile operators’ user journey